CenterForDigitalHumanities/rerum_server/API.md

   }
 }
 ~~~
-Note: The object as it existed at the time of deletion exists in __deleted.object
+Note: The object as it existed at the time of deletion exists in __deleted.object, which includes the history.

 ## Smart objects

-Under Development
+`Under Development`

 ## __rerum